Thais-Faria/ciencia-aberta/README.md

 ### Aims

-This project aims to provide a synonymy of genera and higher level taxonomic ranks.
-Because The Mammal Diversity Database (2005) already provides better access to original citations, type localities and updated [IUCN’s Red
-List](https://www.iucnredlist.org/ "Link to the Red List website, by IUCN") threat assessments, this work focuses on cleaning the taxonomic synonyms.
+This project aims to provide a synonymy of mammal genera and higher level taxonomic ranks.
+Because The Mammal Diversity Database (2024) already provides better access to original citations, type localities and updated [IUCN’s Red List](https://www.iucnredlist.org/ "Link to the Red List website, by IUCN") threat assessments, this work focuses on cleaning the taxonomic synonyms from the MSW3.

 ### About the code